itssamuelrowe/binarystars/content/operators-operands-and-expressions/types-of-operators.md

 In this section, we'll learn about the types of operators based on the number of operands they expect.

-A common way to categorize Java’s operators is by the number of operands the operator expect.
+A common way to categorize Java's operators is by the number of operands the operator expect.

 There are three types of operators based on the number of operands they accept.